- LA - acrostic poem, recent 100 WC

 3) Report cards - please have them signed and returned as soon as possible.

-I am a grade 7 teacher who has been teaching in the Surrey School District for over 27 years.
-I love to read, garden, walk, and spend time with family and friends.
+I am a grade 7 teacher who has been teaching in the Surrey School District for over 28 years.
+I love to read, garden, walk, and spend time with family, friends and my golden retriever Kona.

 Copy Free Images